wp-plugins/events-made-easy/readme.txt

 == Changelog ==

 = 1.2.8 =
+* Feature: retain all filled in values if RSVP form validation proved wrong
 * Feature: added new filter eme_categories_filter, executed when searching for the categories (e.g. when creating an event).
 With this, you can e.g. limit the categories shown when creating an event or location or ... .
 Has one parameter: array of categories.
 * Bugfix: make rsvp form work again (copy/paste error fix)